alfjl/42HN_Strassenbau-Simulator-3000/README.md

-# cub3D
+# Strassenbau-Simulator-3000
-This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way (May 2022).
+A small 3D game to learn about ray-casting, a method that was used in the world-famous game Wolfenstein 3D (which was the first first-person shooter ever made).
+Inspired by the "42 Coding School" exercise "cub3D" (May 2022).

 ## Table of contents
 * [Introduction](#introduction)